Sinkholes and Karst Terrain

 State law prohibits the dumping of waste into sinkholes, and some Virginia counties have implemented ordinances about sinkhole dumping and outfalls.
 Meanwhile, the Virginia Health Department discourages the use of karst springs as public water supplies and requires periodic testing of those karst springs that are used.
 The Virginia Department of Conservation and Recreation’s Natural Heritage Karst Program is responsible for groundwater and habitat protection in karst areas, supported by EPA Section 319 Clean Water Act Program.
 The USGS, working with various state agencies, has developed a National Karst Map.

-Areas over underground mine workings are also susceptible to subsidence.
+Areas over historic underground mine workings are also susceptible to subsidence.
 Mine collapses have resulted in losses of homes, roadways, utilities and other infrastructure.
-Subsidence is often exacerbated by the extensive pumping of groundwater associated with underground mining.
 Abandoned coal mines occur in Buchanan, Dickenson, Lee, Scott, Russell, Tazewell, Wise, Montgomery, and Pulaski counties in southwest Virginia; and Henrico, Chesterfield and Goochland counties in the Richmond coal basin.
 Other abandoned underground mines occur throughout the state.
 Information of past mining activity can be obtained from the Virginia Division of Mineral Mining and Division of Mined Land Reclamation.

 Signs of sinkhole formation:

 Although a sinkhole can form without warning, specific signs can signal potential development: